Crete travel guide & 25 photos to feed your wanderlust

 The lighthouse in Chania

-Crete is split into four prefectures, and each one of them has its own -let’s call it- capital.
-In reality, these are big settlements, and apart from Heraklion, the other cities are more like towns in size.
+Crete is divided into four prefectures, and each one has its own capital.
+In reality, these are substantial settlements, and apart from Heraklion, the other cities are more akin to towns in size.

 Heraklion info

 Heraklion is probably not the most beautiful city you’ve seen, but it’s worth visiting.
-The chances are that you will arrive there either by boat or airplane.
+The chances are that you will arrive there either by boat or by airplane.
 Anything from half a day up to two days should be enough.
-Heraklion is by far the biggest city in Crete, and it’s also the administrative center of the island.
+Heraklion is by far the largest city on Crete, and it serves as the administrative center of the island.

 If you’d like to have a local show you around and taste some local delicacies, check out this awesome food walking tour in Heraklion.